Greg Jackson (businessman): Honours and awards

 In the 2024 King's Birthday Honours, Jackson was appointed Commander of the Order of the British Empire (CBE).
 In the same year, he was named in the 100 Most Influential Climate Leaders in Business in Time magazine's Time 100 Climate.
 Jackson is an honorary fellow of Pembroke College, Cambridge and holds an honorary doctorate from Teesside University.
+In April 2026, Jackson was named "Business Leader of the Year" at the British Business Awards, and in May 2026 he was named "Personality of the Year in the City AM Awards 2026.